By Jo Jeffries. Last updated 29th November 2021. Welcome to this guide on claiming for a car accident in Hungary.

 It can be very traumatic to be involved in a Road Traffic Accident (RTA).
 It can be even more so when they happen in a country abroad.
 If you have been involved in a car accident in Hungary and the accident caused your injuries but was not your fault, you may be able to make a claim for compensation

 The law around making road traffic accident claims in EU countries usually concerns the EU Motor Directives, which stipulate how claims might be made in road traffic accidents across the EU involving citizens of other EU states.
-The law may change however following Brexit, and the process of making a claim for a road accident in Hungary may change as a result.
+The process of making a claim for a road accident in Hungary may change so it is always worth calling the experts for up to date advice.

 In this guide to making a claim for injuries caused by a Hungarian car accident you will find information on making a personal injury claim, tips on claiming for whiplash, and further general information on what to do after a car accident in Hungary.